8 International Economic institutions: IMF, World Bank, UNCTAD

 WBG --> MIGA[MIGA<br/>1988]

-The popular term World Bank normally refers to IBRD plus IDA.
+The popular term World Bank normally refers to IBRD + IDA.

-• End extreme poverty: reduce the share of the global population living on less than the international poverty line to 3 per cent by 2030.
+• End extreme poverty: reduce the share of global population living on less than the international poverty line to 3 % by 2030.

-• Promote shared prosperity: foster income growth of the bottom 40 per cent in every country (worldbank2024?).
+• Promote shared prosperity: foster income growth of the bottom 40 % in every country.

-The Bank’s President, traditionally an American national, is appointed by the Board of Executive Directors.
-Each member country’s voting power is broadly proportional to its capital subscription, with extra “basic” votes to give a floor to small countries.
+• Voting power broadly proportional to capital subscription, with “basic” votes giving a floor to small countries.

-India is one of the largest cumulative borrowers and remains a major client of both IBRD and IDA.
-(India “graduated” from IDA’s regular borrowing eligibility in 2014 but continues with transitional support.)
-Major project areas have included rural development, irrigation, power, health and urban transport.
+India is one of the largest cumulative borrowers and a major client of both IBRD and IDA.
+India graduated from IDA’s regular borrowing eligibility in 2014 but continues with transitional support.

-7.4 United Nations Conference on Trade and Development (UNCTAD)
+8.4 UNCTAD — United Nations Conference on Trade and Development

-UNCTAD was established by United Nations General Assembly resolution 1995 (XIX) on 30 December 1964, after the first conference held earlier that year in Geneva.
-It became a permanent intergovernmental body of the UN system, with its secretariat in Geneva, Switzerland (unctad2024?).
+UNCTAD was established by UN General Assembly resolution 1995 (XIX) on 30 December 1964, after the first conference earlier that year in Geneva.
+It became a permanent intergovernmental body of the UN system.
+Secretariat: Geneva, Switzerland.

 The first Secretary-General was Argentine economist Raúl Prebisch, whose work on the Prebisch-Singer hypothesis — the long-run decline in the terms of trade of developing countries’ primary-commodity exports against manufactured imports — provided the intellectual rationale for UNCTAD’s creation.